reactjs/vi.react.dev/src/content/learn/describing-the-ui.md

 React sử dụng cây để mô hình hóa các mối quan hệ giữa component và module.

-Một React render tree là sự biểu diễn của mối quan hệ cha và con giữa các component.
+Một React render tree là sự hiển thị của mối quan hệ cha và con giữa các component.

 <Diagram name="generic_render_tree" height={250} width={500} alt="A tree graph with five nodes, with each node representing a component.
 The root node is located at the top the tree graph and is labelled 'Root Component'.
 It has two arrows extending down to two nodes labelled 'Component A' and 'Component C'.
 Each of the arrows is labelled with 'renders'.
 'Component A' has a single 'renders' arrow to a node labelled 'Component B'.
 'Component C' has a single 'renders' arrow to a node labelled 'Component D'.">